sliakat/SpeReadPy/README.md

 # SpeReadPy

 This repo is a hub for automation/ programming content involving Teledyne SciCam products.
 It started as a Python spe file reader, hence the repository name, but has since branched out into much more.
+Please browse any subfolders of interest and feel free to incorporate content that may be relevant to your project.
+Note that there is no warranty or guarantee of support for any of the personal projects in this repo.

 This root directory contains a package -- `read_spe` -- for an spe file reader that works on v3.0 (LightField) versions.
 Spe v2.x (WinSpec/32) files will work (only first ROI is parsed for legacy files).